hillaryychan/COMP3231/notes/04_Deadlock.md

 #### Hold and Wait Condition

-Attacking the hold and wait condition requires processes to request resources before starting so that a process never has to wait for what it needs.
+Attacking the hold and wait condition requires processes to **_request for all resources needed before starting_** so that a process never has to wait for what it needs.
 Issues with this are that

 * we may not know the required resources at the start of the process
 * ties up resources other processes could be using